inside.ewu.edu

 Undergraduate Programs

 Admission requirements for Schools of Medicine, Dentistry or Veterinary Medicine are typically satisfied by a Bachelor of Science degree in either biology or chemistry with substantial coursework from both disciplines.
-The requirements of these professional schools are so demanding and frequently variable that it is imperative students contact a pre-medical, pre-dental or pre-veterinary medicine advisor immediately upon deciding to earn a degree in one of these areas and work closely with that advisor in developing a complete curriculum.
-The program of study may vary for each student dependent on their preparation, background or specific interests.
-Other majors may be chosen if the basic requirements are met (two years each of biology and chemistry, one year of physics with supporting mathematics and typically one year of biochemistry and/or molecular biology).
+The requirements of these professional schools are so demanding and frequently variable that it is imperative students contact a pre-medical, pre-dental, or pre-veterinary medicine advisor immediately upon deciding to earn a degree in one of these areas and work closely with that advisor in developing a complete curriculum.
+The program of study may vary for each student dependent on their preparation, background, or specific interests.
+Other majors may be chosen if the basic requirements are met (two years each of biology and chemistry, one year of physics with supporting mathematics, and typically one year of biochemistry and/or molecular biology).

-As a part of the selection process for admission to professional school, pre-medical and pre-dental students must also take a nationally administered evaluative test (Medical College Admission Test or Dental College Admission Test respectively).
+As a part of the selection process for admission to professional school, pre-medical and pre-dental students must also take a nationally administered evaluative test (Medical College Admission Test or Dental College Admission Test, respectively).
 Since the MCAT or DAT is typically taken either at the end of the third or fourth academic year, it is imperative that students complete the basic science requirements during the first three years of study.
-For additional curriculum information and a complete list of courses required in a four-year program of study leading to the Bachelor of Science degree, see "Pre-Med" and "Biochemistry" major option descriptions under the Biology or Chemistry, Biochemistry & Physics Departments.
+For additional curriculum information and a complete list of courses required in a four-year program of study leading to the Bachelor of Science degree, review "Pre-Med" and "Biochemistry" major option descriptions under the Biology or Chemistry, Biochemistry & Physics Departments.

 General Admissions Requirements For Majors In Pre-Medicine or Pre-Dentistry